markuspleijzier/AdultEM/Dendrogram_code/Interactive_Dendrograms/README.md

 Screenshot of an interactive dendrogram of a VM2 neuron using neato rendering.
 ![](https://github.com/markuspleijzier/AdultEM/blob/master/Dendrogram_code/Interactive_Dendrograms/VM2_neuron_interactive_neato.png)

+## A new function as of April 2019, is plotting the nodes which are in a particular volume, using the in_volume argument

+Better documentation to come soon!

 ## Acknowledgements

 This code was written by Markus Pleijzier, Drosophila Connectomics WT UK Team, Department of Zoology, University of Cambridge.